Mahmoud-Khalifa19/Rogue-Pickings/README.md

 # Rogue Pickings Project

-This project is a sample mock up website which is for a fictional person named Jubilee Austen.
-It's a simple one page website using HTML & CSS no JavaScript has been used.
+This project is a static website which is for a food truck business a design comp was given to convert the PSD design into code using HTML & CSS.

 # Built With